Saints and Falcons Rivalry Part 2

 About a century ago, I was a young man with at least 5 friends.
 Of that group, I was the first among my friends to become a father (so I had that going for me).
 I was also the very last to buy my own home (And that tells you all you need to know about my smarts—or lackthereof).

-And even though my history with home buying and selling can be judged as historically below average, my record was not due to a lack of good advice provided to me by my buddies.
-Here are some sample tidbits that were dropped on me by my posse:
+And even though my history with home buying and selling can be judged as historically below average, my record was not due to a lack of good advice.
+Here are some sample tidbits of knowledge that were dropped on me by my posse:

 Me: What do you think my house worth?